Fordalex/plates-direct/readme.md

 ### Hosting

-Start of creating a Procfile
+Start off creating a Procfile with the following content:

     web: gunicorn plates_direct.wsgi:application

-Install Gunicorn
+Install Gunicorn with the following commmand:

     pip install gunicorn

-Go into the heroku 'settings', 'reveal config vars'
+Go into the heroku 'settings', 'reveal config vars' and add the following variable:

     DISABLE_COLLECTSTATIC 1